 - Effective Interest Rate Method of Amortization

-Before showing the effective interest rate method of amortization, I want to show some more transactions.
+Before showing the effective interest rate method of amortization, let’s see some more transactions.

 But the real Interest Expense = The book value of the bond x (market rate / 2) = $94757.86 x (8%/2) = $3790.31.

 Debits increase the expense account.
-So, I have debited the Interest Expense account (following image) with $3790.31.
+So, we have debited the Interest Expense account (following image) with $3790.31.

-Your company has paid $3000 cash to the bondholder and credits decrease cash (asset) account.
-So, credit Cash $3000.
+The company has paid $3000 cash to the bondholder and credits to decrease the cash (asset) account.
+So, the credit cash is $3000.